-To insert text, move your cursor to the right place, then press i, then type your text.
-After you are done, type Esc to exit the insertion mode.
+To insert text, move cursor to the right place, then press i, then type your text.
+After you are done, type Escape to exit the insertion mode.

-When something doesn't work, or if you accidentally typed something and have no idea what is going on, try press Esc, then type u for undo.
-If a cat jumped onto your keyboard and you cannot exit vi, type the shell suspend command 【Ctrl+z】, which should get you back on the unix command prompt, then you can kill. (by first find out the pid by
+When something doesn't work, or if you accidentally typed something and have no idea what is going on, try press Escape, then type u for undo.
+If a cat jumped onto your keyboard and you cannot exit vi, type the shell suspend command Ctrl+z, which should get you back on the unix command prompt, then you can kill. (by first find out the pid by

 ps auwwx | grep vi, then